 The customer requests for a letter of guarantee from the bank when the supplier asks for one or when there is uncertainty in the customer’s ability to pay.
 The bank follows the following process:

 When the bank receives the request for the letter of guarantee, it must verify that the customer qualifies or not.
 The bank scrutinizes the underlying transactions, past transaction records, and other relevant materials.
 It can ask the customer for any additional information and document if required.

 The bank charges a fee for providing this service to its customers.
 The bank charges the fee on the basis of the principles and rate determined by the system of the issuing bank.

 Before the issue of the letter of guarantee, the bank can make the modification on the request of the customer or the supplier.
 The amendment made can be regarding the validity period, the underlying asset, etc.

 Compensation Against the Letter of Guarantee

-After the delivery of goods to the customer, the supplier made the claim for the compensation from the guaranteeing bank within the validity period.
+After delivering goods to the customer, the supplier made a claim for compensation from the guaranteeing bank within the validity period.
 The bank notifies the customer of the request.
 The bank will then examine the claim document and verify that they comply with the clauses of the letter of guarantee.
 After checking that everything is in order, the bank makes the payment to the supplier.
 The payment made to the supplier is equal to the amount of work done.

 Post Guarantee Management